-1,272 people received comfort, compassion and counseling provided by SACS, helping victims and their families regain feelings of independence, optimism, and hope.
+647 people received comfort, compassion and counseling provided by our Sexual Assault Crisis Service (SACS), helping victims and their families regain feelings of independence, optimism, and hope.

-6,747 is the number of hours SACS volunteers contributed to help survivors of sexual assault.
+SACS volunteers contributed 6,827 hours of their time to help survivors of sexual assault.